Pain Needn’t be Part of HOW to Be Consistent.

 But, more importantly, through these micro-changes, you won’t be just changing your routine, your habits.
 Rather, by consistently pursuing change, you’ll have another new normal: you’ll have a mindset that embraces change, that is comfortable with change, and that is always ready for the next development.

-This is the key to consistency and making change happen.
+This is precisely the key of HOW to be consistent.